 Roommate Rent Split by Income Calculator

-Enter the total rent and each roommate's monthly income to calculate a fair, income-proportional rent split for every person.
+Enter the total rent and each roommate's monthly income to calculate a fair, income-proportional rent split.
+See your share, rent-to-income ratio, and how much you have left each month.

 Luis GonzalezCreated by Luis GonzalezLast updated: